tigawanna/mark-my-words/README.md

 # Mark My Words

-a vscode extension tio publish selected snippet of text to a post target
+A vscode extension tio publish selected snippet of text to a post target

 vite + react + typescript + tailwindcss